Sleeping at Wonga Caravan Park was great as we were located meters from Wonga Beach and all night we could hear the ocean.

 Forest floor walk

-The loop walk that goes on the rainforest floor where you spot labels with descriptions about animals and trees.
+The loop walk goes on the rainforest floor where you spot labels with descriptions about animals and trees.

 900 meters suspended walk

-The 900 meters suspended part of the walk that is placed in the middle of the canopy where you learn about plants and trees.
+The 900 meters suspended part of the walk is placed in the middle of the canopy where you learn about plants and trees.
 If you are lucky you can spot cassowaries looking for food at the bottom.

-In the middle of the walk there is a 23 meters tower high to the top of the rainforest canopy.
+In the middle of the walk, there is a 23 meters tower high to the top of the rainforest canopy.
 This tower has five different levels that allow you to access various levels of the rainforest, from the forest floor to the uppermost reaches of the canopy.
 Each level is full of information about that particular canopy level.

 Is Daintree Rainforest the oldest in the world?

-But what is really amazing about Daintree rainforest?
+But what is really amazing about the Daintree rainforest?
 Interestingly, the Amazon forest is ‘only’ 7 million years and the Daintree rainforest estimated age is around 180 million?
 Hmm, there is something to it.

-To complete the picture, let me add that Daintree rainforest is a world heritage listed national park.
+To complete the picture, let me add that the Daintree rainforest is a world heritage listed national park.

 Every square meter of Daintree rainforest is filled with dense vegetation fighting for every centimetre of light.
 It has not changed for hundreds of years and locals call it ‘green dinosaurs’.

-When you are at the forest floor you feel overwhelmed by the forest dense vegetation, huge trees and wet dark atmosphere.
+When you are on the forest floor you feel overwhelmed by the forest dense vegetation, huge trees and wet dark atmosphere.
 Sometimes you have a feeling a dinosaur comes from around the corner.
 At least this is how we felt…